xender22/tech-test-dotnet/README.md

 You should plan to spend around 1 to 3 hours to complete the exercise.

+## Assumptions

+I've made the following assumptions while implementing the changes:

+- The logic of `MakePayment` is **correct**; only the code structure required changes or improvements.

+- The project was provided as two class libraries, and based on the `AccountDataStore` implementation (where some code was omitted for **brevity**), no further implementation is required beyond what was originally given.

+- Following the first point, if the `MakePayment` logic is correct, then the `Validators` for payments can allow exceptions — for example, an account may have a transaction validated even if it is inactive (e.g., payment liabilities), or an account may make a payment without having the full balance (e.g., overdraft).

 ## My Improvements

 In refactoring the code, I made the following changes: